shnenanigans/APgui/README.md

 The 'Next SH Hotkey' button works as it sounds.
 It will allow you to hotkey instead of pressing 'next' on the gui.
 Just click it, enter a hotkey, and it should work.
 To remove a hotkey, set it to 'esc'.
 Also, it will not allow you to use q, k, or l as hotkeys because those close the portals graph (although only if you are tabbed into the graph, better safe than sorry ig)

+The 'Check ring' button works as it sounds.
+You can enter coords or f3c, like the first 8 strongholds.

+The 'Setspawn' button is kinda cosmetic.
+Basically, all the calculations to find if spawn is closer to your next stronghold or not are based on 0 0, so if you want to guarantee accuracy you can enter your actual spawn point coords.

 **How does it work?**

 The problem with the previous All Portals program was that it didn't account for the fact that a player could simply not set their spawn and immediately teleport back to 0, 0.
 Not only that, but a player can leave their spawn at a previous stronghold.
 What this program does is, on every stronghold, it will look at the next 3 ahead of it and see if the distance between the current stronhold and the one 2 ahead is shorter than the distance between that and the next one.
 In this case, the player would leave their spawn behind.